CQUniCares Academic Prizes

 Ag Institute of Australia Queensland Division Prize

-Criteria: Awarded to the Queensland based student who achieves the best result (highest GPA) in the unit: EVST19021 Sustainability Issues and Solutions.
+Criteria: Awarded to the CV85 Bachelor of Agriculture Queensland based final year student who achieves the best result (highest cumulative GPA) at the completion of their degree.

 Proudly supported by the Ag Institute Australia, Queensland Division.